zhengjie2002/tp/docs/UserGuide.md

 * `setting --type dateinput --value dd-MM-yyyy`.
 Sets the required format for date inputs.
 The application will only accept dates matching the `dd-MM-yyyy` format.
 * `setting --type dateoutput --value dd/MM/yyyy`.
 Sets the display format for all dates to `dd/MM/yyyy`.
-* `setting --type timestampoutput --value dd/MM/yyyy HH:mm:ss` Sets the display format for all timestamps to `dd/MM/yyyy HH:mm:ss`.
+* `setting --type timestampoutput --value dd/MM/yyyy HH:mm:ss`.
+Sets the display format for all timestamps to `dd/MM/yyyy HH:mm:ss`.

 ---